 Hamilton Health is a vital, region-serving institution.
 It is a community anchor, bringing new jobs and improving the lives of people throughout the area it serves.
 In addition, it is a catalyst for growth and economic activity in the South Allison Hill neighborhood.
-Looking into the future, the facility has the potential to grow, becoming a neighborhood campus, bringing together a range of health-related and social services as well as healthyliving offerings.
+Looking into the future, the facility has the potential to grow, becoming a neighborhood campus, bringing together a range of health-related and social services as well as healthy-living offerings.

+The Hamilton Health Center is a major redevelopment anchor in South Allison Hill.

 The facility today offers a wide range of health services under one roof, including adult medicine, pediatrics, women's health and dental services (hosting the Women, Infant and Children Supplemental Feeding Program [WIC]), Quest Diagnostics lab, behavioral health services, services for individuals with HIV/AIDS, a pharmacy, and a full-service optical shop.
 A planned 2022 expansion will bring online a new on-site preschool, daycare, additional medical office space, and expanded parking.
 The future Hamilton Health Center/South Allison Hill Community Services Campus will build on the present-day "medical mall" to become more of a mixed-use neighborhood center, providing a broadening array of wellnessrelated activities such as: prepared food and cooking demonstrations, perhaps a Dauphin County library branch, housing for trainees, health business incubator, clinical services, occupational training, medical devices, fitness facilities, as well as sports and medical clothing, and other health-themed retailers.